2oops/booknotes/README.md

 # Introduction

-This is just a booklet about front-end, maybe it will be more convenient and easier to remember a lot of front-end knowledge.
+This is a `Front-End` study note, sure it will be more convenient to you and enrich your develop knowledge system.

-If you like the booklet, give me your valuable `star`, I will insist on updating this booklet. what's more , if you want to be a contributor of this project, do not hesitate, join us now.
+If you like this note, give me your valuable `star`, I will insist on updating this notebook. what's more , if you want to be a contributor of this project, do not hesitate, join us now.

-You have 86400 RMB in your account

-One day somebody steals 10 RMB

-Will you be upset

-and throw all of the 86390 RMB away

-or will you just move on

-Right, normally people will move on

-Actually we also have 86400 seconds every single day

-So don't let someone's negative 10 seconds

-ruin the rest 86390s

-Don't be sad for the small stuff

-our life is bigger than that

-###### CONTENTS
+####Download

+####How to use

+- User Document
+- Secondary Develop Document

+####Contents & Plan

 |----Tools<br/>
 |----|----Git<br/>